EverCommerce (NASDAQ:EVCM) Trading Up 3.9%

-EverCommerce Inc. (NASDAQ:EVCM – Get Rating) was up 3.9% during trading on Monday .
+EverCommerce Inc. (NASDAQ:EVCM – Get Rating)’s stock price was up 3.9% during mid-day trading on Monday .
 The company traded as high as 12.91 and last traded at 12.91.
-Approximately 1,624 shares traded hands during trading, a decline of 100% from the average daily volume of 336,309 shares.
+Approximately 1,624 shares traded hands during mid-day trading, a decline of 100% from the average daily volume of 336,309 shares.
 The stock had previously closed at 12.43.

-A number of research analysts have recently commented on EVCM shares.
-JPMorgan Chase & Co. dropped their price target on EverCommerce from $30.00 to $26.00 and set an “overweight” rating on the stock in a research report on Tuesday, December 14th.
+A number of research analysts have issued reports on EVCM shares.
+Piper Sandler reduced their price objective on EverCommerce from $24.00 to $18.00 and set an “overweight” rating for the company in a research note on Tuesday, March 15th.
+Royal Bank of Canada reduced their price objective on EverCommerce from $22.00 to $20.00 and set an “outperform” rating for the company in a research note on Tuesday, March 15th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on EverCommerce from $23.00 to $18.00 in a research note on Friday, January 21st.
 Oppenheimer reaffirmed a “buy” rating and set a $18.00 price target on shares of EverCommerce in a research report on Tuesday, March 15th.
-Zacks Investment Research raised EverCommerce from a “sell” rating to a “hold” rating in a research report on Tuesday, December 28th.
-Raymond James dropped their price target on EverCommerce from $24.00 to $17.00 and set an “outperform” rating on the stock in a research report on Tuesday, March 15th.
-Finally, Piper Sandler dropped their price target on EverCommerce from $24.00 to $18.00 and set an “overweight” rating on the stock in a research report on Tuesday, March 15th.
-Three analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of 20.15.
+Finally, JPMorgan Chase & Co. dropped their price target on EverCommerce from $30.00 to $26.00 and set an “overweight” rating on the stock in a research report on Tuesday, December 14th.
+Three analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+According to MarketBeat, EverCommerce has a consensus rating of “Buy” and an average target price of 20.15.

-Several large investors have recently added to or reduced their stakes in the business.
-Teacher Retirement System of Texas bought a new position in shares of EverCommerce during the 3rd quarter valued at about $1,237,000.
-Goldman Sachs Group Inc. bought a new position in shares of EverCommerce during the 3rd quarter valued at about $19,907,000.
-HBK Investments L P bought a new position in shares of EverCommerce during the 3rd quarter valued at about $3,298,000.
+Several institutional investors have recently made changes to their positions in the company.
+PSG Equity L.L.C. bought a new position in shares of EverCommerce during the 4th quarter valued at about $571,349,000.
+Standard Investments LLC increased its position in shares of EverCommerce by 40.3% during the 4th quarter.
+Standard Investments LLC now owns 5,865,000 shares of the company’s stock valued at $92,374,000 after purchasing an additional 1,685,506 shares during the last quarter.
 FIL Ltd bought a new position in shares of EverCommerce during the 3rd quarter valued at about $58,632,000.
-Finally, Ghisallo Capital Management LLC bought a new position in shares of EverCommerce during the 3rd quarter valued at about $13,192,000.
-43.15% of the stock is currently owned by hedge funds and other institutional investors.
+Goldman Sachs Group Inc. bought a new position in EverCommerce during the 3rd quarter worth approximately $19,907,000.
+Finally, BlackRock Inc. grew its position in EverCommerce by 6.7% during the 4th quarter.
+BlackRock Inc. now owns 1,000,038 shares of the company’s stock worth $15,751,000 after acquiring an additional 62,588 shares during the last quarter.
+Hedge funds and other institutional investors own 43.15% of the company’s stock.

 EverCommerce Inc provides integrated software-as-a-service solutions for service-based small and medium sized businesses.
 The company's solutions include Business Management Software, which include route-based dispatching, medical practice management, and gym member management solutions; Billing And Payment Solutions that comprise e-invoicing, mobile payments, and integrated payment processing; Customer Engagement Applications, which include reputation management and messaging solutions; and Marketing Technology Solutions that cover websites, hosting, and digital lead generation.